harijari/vim-settings-dir/README.md

     `ln ~/.vim/vimrc ~/.vimrc;`

 4. Follow commandt module configuration procedure (you need to compile ruby extensions).
-5. In this moment, you are ready to go :)
+5. At this moment, you are ready to go :)